aaronparker/aaronparker.github.io/_posts/2006-08-25-juggling-java-vms.md

 [code]AIESETUP /W /N "Microsoft Java VM" REGEDIT /S SunJava-Off.REG[/code]

-Where &#8220;Microsoft Java VM&#8221; is the name of the Isolation Environment and SunJava-Off.REG is the name of the registry file.
+Where "Microsoft Java VM" is the name of the Isolation Environment and SunJava-Off.REG is the name of the registry file.

 **4**.
 Create a new published application instance of Internet Explorer.
 In my case, because it was for one site only, I specified the URL after IEXPLORE.EXE and labled the published application to reflect the web site.